-The single-phase multifunction IC meter that is utilized within the available network-controlled nodes (and which are only compatible with the proposed network providers) may be unique to a specific manufacturer.
+The single-phase multifunction IC meter that is utilized within the available networkcontrolled nodes (and which are only compatible with the designatedproposed network communication providers) may be unique to a specific manufacturer.
 Therefore, the Company proposes to use and test several compatible nodes that include IC meter devices from different manufacturers.
 All IC meter equipment the Company receives from manufacturers must comply with applicable industry standards, including but not limited to ANSI C12.20-20101.
 In addition, manufacturers will be required to submit supplemental qualifying independent laboratory test reports for each IC meter component.

 These network-ready street light control devices use Direct Current (DC) voltage to operate the light sensor and provide secure wireless communications to the network.
 Additionally, these devices are capable of electric system diagnostics and independent lighting management applications such as standard dusk-to-dawn operations, variable dimming, and override commands.
-Below, the Company has identified the individual node products that it plans to use during this pilot.
+Below, the Company has identified the individual node products that it plans to use during this pilot, (latest model or version).

-- 3.2.1 Sunrise Technology OpenGrid Light Control Node Technical specifications are provided in Figure 1. - 3.2.2 SELC External CMS Module Technical specifications are provided in Figure 2. - 3.2.3 Cimcon Model iSLC-3100 Controller Technical specifications are provided in Figure 3.
+- 3.2.1 Sunrise Technology OpenGrid Light Control Node Technical specifications are provided in Figure 1. - 3.2.2 SELC External CMS Module Technical specifications are provided in Figure 2.